dangub86/i-Divi-Post-Settings/README.txt

 == Screenshots ==

 1. Theme Customizer under Blog panel
-1. Divi Post Settings in Theme Customizer
+2. Divi Post Settings in Theme Customizer
-1. Divi Page Settings in Theme Customizer
+3. Divi Page Settings in Theme Customizer
-1. Divi Project Settings in Theme Customizer
+4. Divi Project Settings in Theme Customizer
+5. Divi Product Settings in Theme Customizer
+6. Divi Visual Settings
+7. Divi Default edictor Settings

 == Changelog ==

+= 1.3 =

+* Added compatibility with Gutenberg editor.
+* Added Settings compatible with Default and Visual builder.
+* Removed Last Used option from Theme Customizer.
+* Refactored Theme Customizer code.
+* Refactored the way the plugin work with direct update of postmeta.
+* Converted Theme Customizer options in Theme Mods.
+* Added notice for users that update the plugin.
+* Added checkbox in Theme Customizer for dismiss the Meta Box in single posts.

 = 1.2 =